 How Balloon Sinuplasty Works

 Dr. Allen performs balloon sinuplasty on an outpatient basis at his offices in Houston and The Woodlands, Texas.
-This procedure ranges in length from a few minutes to around an hour when combined with multiple other interventions, and is often performed under intravenous (IV) sedation for improved patient comfort.
+This procedure ranges in length from a few minutes to an hour or two when combined with multiple other interventions, and is generally performed under intravenous (IV) sedation to avoid patient discomfort.
 In select cases it can be performed awake using local anesthesia according to patient preference.

-To perform the procedure, Dr. Allen uses a small instrument called an endoscope.
-The endoscope is inserted into the patient’s nose, and a small camera on the end of the device gives Dr. Allen a clear view to determine optimal placement.
-Next, a balloon catheter is guided into place and gradually inflated to enlarge the sinus opening.
-Once the sinus passageways are open, Dr. Allen uses a saline solution to drain and clear the sinuses.
+To perform the procedure, Dr. Allen uses a small camera called an endoscope.
+The endoscope is inserted into the patient’s nose, and gives Dr. Allen a clear view to perform the procedures planned.
+Next, a balloon catheter is guided into each sinus and gradually inflated to enlarge the sinus opening.
+Once the sinus passageways are open, Dr. Allen uses a saline solution (sometimes containing an antibiotic) to flush and clear the sinuses.

 Portrait of woman sniffing pink flowers